What are fertility problems?

 Usually, more than one embryo is put in the uterus.
 This increases your chances that one will develop into a baby.
 Because of this, IVF increases your chance of having more than one baby at a time.

-- Out of 100 women who become pregnant with IVF, 25 to 33 will have twins.
+- Out of 100 women who become pregnant with IVF, about 30 will have twins.footnote 3

 - The chance of having triplets or more is higher than normal but much less than the chance of having twins.
 The chances of multiple births depend on how many embryos are placed in the uterus at one time.